SETIatHCRO/gr-ata/README.md

 ### Optimizing Performance

 From the SNAP Source block perspective, several things can dramatically affect performance.
 First, it is recommended that CPU's be modern CPU's running at least at a base clock speed of 2.4 GHz.
-The network stack should also be tuned.
+However, successful testing with 12 antennas was executed on a Xeon 4216 CPU with a clock speed of 2.1 GHz with virtualization **enabled**.
+While the network threads per SNAP block are not necesarily demanding, timing is critical to keep up with the network.
+Both thread count and per-thread performance will matter.
+In general with an X-Engine, you can calculate the number of spawned threads as 2*SNAPs + 2 [for the correlator] + 1 [primary thread].
+So while some applications may benefit from disabling virtualization, this will benefit from keeping virtualization enabled.
+The Xeon 4216 for instance has 16 cores, 32 virtual pipelines, so 12 antennas can run comfortably on one CPU.
+Given the low per-thread usage though in the network blocks, it should be possible to "double up" on one CPU and not completely require exclusivity on CPU cores.

+Another important optimization for the SNAP source block will be network tuning.
 In sysctl.conf (or from the command-line for temporary settings), the following settings are recommended:

 ```
 net.core.rmem_default=26214400